Cappuccino vs Frappuccino: 6 Differences to Help You Decide

 What Is Espresso?

-Espresso is the base for both cappuccinos and Frappuccinos.
-It’s really just a concentrated shot of strong coffee.
-It comes from an espresso machine, a type of coffee maker that exerts 9 bars of pressure and forces hot water through finely-ground coffee.
+Espresso is the magic behind cappuccinos and Frappuccinos.
+It’s a powerful, concentrated coffee shot made in an espresso machine.
+This special coffee maker uses 9 bars of pressure to push hot water through tightly-packed coffee, creating a rich and intense flavor.

 What Is a Cappuccino?